Interoperability Data Collaborative

 - Rose Aiko, Data Ecosystems Consultant, Global Partnership for Sustainable Development Data

-The first version of the Technical Interoperability Guide will be launched at the UN World Data Forum in Dubai in October 2018.
+The first version of the Guide launched at the UN World Data Forum in Dubai in October 2018.